rizac/stream2segment/README.md

   pip install --upgrade pip setuptools wheel && pip install -e .
   ```
   This will install packages satisfying a *minimum* required
-  version (listed in  `setup.py`), and not the *exact* version passing tests, letting
+  version instead of the *exact* version passing tests: while less safe in general, this approach
-  `pip` handling the best versions to use. **You can choose this strategy
+  lets `pip` handle the best versions to use, with more chance of
-  not only in case of mismatching distributions, but also while working on a
+  success in this case. **You can choose this strategy not only in case of mismatching distributions,
-  virtual environment with already installed Python packages, if you want to avoid
+  but also while working on a virtual environment with already installed packages,
-  breaking existing code.**
+  because it has less chance of breaking existing code.**

 - In older ObsPy version, numpy needs to be installed first.
 If you see an error
   like "you need to install numpy first", open "requirements.txt" and copy the